apigee/ansible-opdk-accelerator/installations/README.md

     ansible-playbook install.yml --list-tags

-The following table lists the tag names and a description of the functionality that can be invoked.
+The following table lists the main tag names and a description of the functionality that can be invoked.
+Additional, tags are available and sometimes added organically.
+It is expected that you will read the roles to understand how tags that are not listed here will function.

 | Tag Name | Description |
 | --- | --- |